imagineui/foliantcontrib.imagineui/README.md

 :   Version of the `imagineui-cli` package in NPM. "global" (default) will skip and will use either the version already installed globally or the latest version, which speeds up NPX significantly.

 `cache_dir`
-:   Directory to store downloaded and resized images.
+:   Directory to store rendered images.

 ## Usage